tobilg/react-sparklines-next/README.md

 **limit** - optional, how many data points to display at once

-**width, height** - dimensions of the generated sparkline in the SVG viewbox.
-This will be automatically scaled (i.e. responsive) inside the parent container by default.
+**width, height** - dimensions of the SVG viewBox coordinate system (default: 240x60).
+These control the internal coordinate space used for rendering and determine the aspect ratio.
+The chart will be responsive by default and scale to fit its container.

-**svgWidth, svgHeight** - If you want absolute dimensions instead of a responsive component set these attributes.
+**svgWidth, svgHeight** - optional, sets the absolute pixel dimensions of the rendered SVG element.
+When specified, the chart becomes fixed-size instead of responsive.
+Use these when you need a specific pixel size rather than fluid scaling.

+> **Note:** `width`/`height` define the *coordinate system* (viewBox), while `svgWidth`/`svgHeight` define the *rendered size*.
+For responsive charts that adapt to their container, use only `width`/`height`.
+For fixed-size charts, specify both sets of properties.

 **[preserveAspectRatio](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio)** - default: 'none', set this to modify how the sparkline should scale